MichaelC001/chatgpt-in-terminal/README.md

 Mentions/skills: you can surface behaviors via Markdown instructions or executable Python tools.
 Markdown prompts help guide the model but require an extra reasoning round; Python tools (`tool` + `handle`) run directly and are faster to execute (e.g., `@x` uses the `x_post_thread` tool).

+Input routing: the CLI first checks for local commands/mentions and runs them locally (e.g., `@memo ...` executes the memo CLI directly, bypassing the model).
+Only inputs that aren’t handled locally are sent to the model.

 ### Related Projects

 [GPTerm implemented in C/C++](https://github.com/Ace-Radom/cGPTerm) by @Ace-Radom